 Rent rolls aren’t just incredibly useful for property managers, they are also important in real estate.
 If you’re wondering how, then know this: it helps you calculate good and bad investments.

 Say, for example, you wanted to buy a building that consisted of multiple commercial offices for hire.
 A rent roll report would allow you to delve into the information available to you – such as when each office has been rented, how long for, and any current occupiers who are leasing space in the property that would likely continue renting from you.

 How Does a Rent Roll Work?

 Still wondering what a rent roll is and how they work?
-Rent rolls can be produced in a variety of software applications, including manually inputting data into Excel, or utilizing software that does part of the work for you.
+Rent rolls can be produced in a variety of software applications, including manually inputting data into Excel, or utilising software that does part of the work for you.
 This collaboration of data allows for easy perusal and informed judgements.